Antique Indian Hand Carved Jali Door With Frame | Teakwood Mashrabiya Latticework | Late 19th Century Mughal Design

 Material: Solid teakwood

-Finish: Naturally aged teak with warm brown patina
+Finish: Naturally aged surface with warm brown patina

-Condition: Excellent antique condition with original carvings and aged surface
+Condition: Excellent antique state with intact carvings and authentic wear

 Indoors

-✔ Use in verandas, shaded courtyards, or garden rooms
+Ideal for verandas, shaded courtyards, or boutique hotel garden rooms

-Note: Not intended for direct rain or weather exposure; place in protected outdoor environments.
+Note: Not suitable for direct rain or weather exposure without specialist sealing

 Width: 195 cm